anchpop/SeaOfGreed/README.md

 # SeaOfGreed

-Sea of Greed is a open-world story rpg following Wally G on his search for treasure.
+This is the latest public version of Sea of Greed, an open-world story rpg following Wally G on his search for treasure.
+You can keep track of what we're doing on our Trello, linked below

 Join our public discord for announcements and suggestions: https://discord.gg/yrCya5J